 Martin Luther King Jr Day is celebrated on the third Monday in January although his actual birthday is the 15th of January.
-He was born in 1929 and would have been 85 years old had his life not been cut short.
+He was born in 1929 but his life was cut short by a violent racist.

 In a speech delivered one day before his assassination Dr. King said, “Let us keep the issues where they are.
 That’s all this whole thing is about.
 We aren’t engaged in any negative protest and in any negative arguments with anybody.
 We are saying that we are determined to be men.
 We are determined to be people,” he said.

 Shortly before he died, Martin Luther King Jr. spoke of his impending death.
 He was ill the night before his death and couldn’t give the sermon he planned.
 The next day was one of the happiest of his life.

 In a speech Benjamin Hooks delivered a decade after King’s death (also featured in this anthology), he recalled King’s final sermon: “I remember that night when he finished, he stopped by quoting the words of that song that he loved so well, ‘Mine eyes have seen the glory of the coming of the Lord.’
 He never finished.
 He wheeled around and took his seat and to my surprise, when I got a little closer, I saw tears streaming down his face.
 Grown men were sitting there weeping openly because of the power of this man who spoke on that night.”